maramfaqih/Found_And_Lost_Items/README.md

 ## Description

-- Lost & Found Items is an Applicatin with idea to craete a plateform that allaw the users to share the lost and found items descreption, location, and a way to communcate with the orginal owner to reduse the stress of finding lost items by collobration search.
+- Lost & Found Items is an Application with idea to create a platform that allow the users to share the lost and found items description, location, and a way to communicate with the original owner to reduce the stress of finding lost items by collaboration search.

 ## Demo
 - Login